 Heritage sells, and BMW looks to take it to the bank with its R nineT model family that brings classic looks and a timeless engine configuration together.
 Outward appearances may draw on dated (read: classic) design elements, but performance from the boxer-twin powerplant puts the R nineT in a decidedly modern category that has launched an entire line of sub-models.
 Today I’m going to dissect the bike that serves as the foundation for the R nineT stable and take a look at the 2017 update that it carries it into MY2019.

-Continue reading for my review of the BMW HP4 Race.
+Continue reading for my review of the BMW R nineT.

 Continue reading to see my review of the BMW C Evolution.

-Continue reading for my look at the BMW K 1600 Grand America.
+Continue reading for my review of the BMW R nineT Racer.

 Continue reading for my review of the BMW R nineT Scrambler.

 Having gone into MY 2017 with some substantial updates, the 2018 BMW F 700 GS stays competitive in the ever-growing adventure market.
 Outfitted as the more road-oriented version next to its F 800 GS stablemate, the F 700 GS has a lower seat height, a slightly remapped engine, and chassis components with an eye toward pavement riding.